phoenixframework/phoenix/guides/mix_tasks.md

 If we don't need a complete HTML/JSON resource and only need a context, we can use the `mix phx.gen.context` task.
 It will generate a context, a schema, a migration and a test case.

-The `mix phx.gen.context` task takes the following arguments: the module name of the context, the module name of the schema, the resource name, and a list of column_name:type attributes.
+The `mix phx.gen.context` task takes the following arguments: the module name of the context, the module name of the schema, the resource name, and a list of `name:type:options` attributes.

 ```console
 $ mix phx.gen.context Accounts User users name:string age:integer